 Applications can depend on one another and thus must be configured and set up in a specific order.
-Oftentimes, for example, the application server must be dependent on the database application.
-In practical terms this means we only want to start the application server once the database is up and running and reported as healthy.
+For example, often the application server must be dependent on the database application.
+In practical terms this means we only want to start the application server once the database is up and running, and reported as healthy.

 Specifying dependencies between applications is straightforward: